Kids and adults with ADHD and other learning difficulties have something in common: They all have problems with processing speed.

 Signs Of Slow Processing Speed

-Slow processing speed can impact kids and adults anywhere.
+Slow processing speed impacts both kids and adults.
 It could be in the classroom, at home, and even when engaging in activities like sports.

 It’s common for kids and adults with slow processing speed to exhibit these signs: